A RA AVIS PROJECT

 Why Zines?

 38% of websites that existed in 2013 have since disappeared.
-This integration of analog, achingly human material offsets the likelihood of vanishment, and allows for currently incarcerated people to be involved in the conversation because zines are a medium easily and affordably accepted by prisons still using USPS.
+This integration of analog, achingly human, material offsets the likelihood of vanishment, while still embracing a digital presence.
+It allows for currently incarcerated people to be involved in the conversation, because zines (small paper DIY productions) are a medium easily and affordably accepted by prisons still using USPS.

 (PRONOUNCED LIKE MAGAZINE WITHOUT THE "MAGA")